EpidIA-org/AI_epidemiology/azure_docs/Readme.md

 ```
 User Passw0rd! as the password - it should ask you to change your password on first login

+> When connecting you will see a warning like this:
+*the authenticity of host 'covidia-dev-01.francecentral.cloudapp.azure.com (52.143.132.20)' can't be established.
+ECDSA key fingerprint is SHA256:8azYTDACgBNuCADcbPeMDv8bgk0qUkVsDiqEIecE7Ig.*

+This is normal and can be ignored.
+Just say 'yes'.
+The reason is the DNS name is not validated by a certificate, but it's easier to remember a machine name than an IP address

 #### Ensure you can reach Jupyter Hub on the machine:
   - Example: https://covidia-dev-01.francecentral.cloudapp.azure.com:8000
   - notice the **https**
   - use the same username and password as before

+> You will get a browser warning about the authenticity of the server (again the missing DNS certificate).
+Choose to progress anyway, there is no risk.

 ### GitHub access